I filed my return on time. Why did I get a penalty?

-If you received a notice showing a penalty for Failure to Pay the Tax Shown on a Return by the Due Date, you were charged an underpayment penalty for not paying your taxes by April 15, 2015.
+If you received a notice showing a penalty for Failure to Pay the Tax Shown on a Return by the Due Date, you were charged an underpayment penalty for not paying your taxes by the April due date.

 The penalty is 5 percent of the unpaid tax plus 1/2 of 1 percent for each month or part of a month that the tax remains unpaid not to exceed 40 months.
 The maximum penalty is 25 percent of the unpaid tax.
 The penalty is imposed regardless of an extension of time to file.

-If we sent you a notice showing a penalty for Underpayment of Estimated Tax, we have not received your required estimated tax payments.
-We require you to prepay your tax through withholding from your wages or by prepaying your estimated tax in four equal installments totaling either 100 percent of your prior year's tax or 90 percent of your current year's tax.
-Individuals whose 2014 adjusted gross income is more than $150,000.00 (or $75,000.00 if married filing a separate return), must figure estimated tax based on the lesser of 90 percent of their tax for 2015 or 110 percent of their tax for 2014.
+If we sent you a notice showing a penalty for Underpayment of Estimated Tax, we do not have a record of your required estimated tax payments.
+We require you to prepay your tax through withholding from your wages or by prepaying your estimated tax in installments totaling either 100 percent of your prior year's tax or 90 percent of your current year's tax.
+Individuals whose 2015 adjusted gross income is more than $150,000.00 (or $75,000.00 if married filing a separate return), must figure estimated tax based on the lesser of 90 percent of their tax for 2015 or 110 percent of their tax for 2014.
 This rule does not apply to farmers or fishermen.